mcneel/developer.rhino3d.com/_guide_topics/general/developer_docs_style_guide.md

 ### Fonts

 On Windows, this site attempts to use Segoe UI (font size: 16 px, font weight: 400,  line height: 1.6) and falls back to Frutiger Linotype, Dejavu Sans, Helvetica Neue, Helvetica, Arial, in that order.
-On Mac OS X, the site will (almost) certainly use Helvetica Neue or Helvetica (font size: 16 px, font weight: 300,  line height: 1.6).
+On macOS, the site will (almost) certainly use Helvetica Neue or Helvetica (font size: 16 px, font weight: 300,  line height: 1.6).
 The operating system-specific font weight is set in the footer using javascript.

 ### Paths & Filenames